Attorney General Raoul Co-Leads Coalition Asking Court To Preserve National Labor Relations Board

 The NLRB is the federal agency responsible for administering the National Labor Relations Act (NLRA), which guarantees American workers the right to unionize, bargain for better wages and working conditions, and engage in activities like strikes and pickets.
 Under the law, the NLRB adjudicates labor disputes and certifies the results of union elections.
 The board is also responsible for administering the NLRA uniformly across the country.

-On Jan.
-27, 2025, President Trump attempted to dismiss Wilcox from the NLRB in the middle of her five-year term.
-According to federal law, board members can be removed from office only for specific reasons, such as misconduct.
+In the brief, filed in the U.S. Court of Appeals for the D.C.
+Circuit, Raoul and the coalition describe the serious harms that this removal would cause.
+Labor unions create significant benefits for workers and the broader economy.
+The attorneys general note in their filing that union employees earn higher wages and receive better benefits than non-union workers.
+They also point out that labor unions benefit non-union employees, as an increase in private-sector union membership often coincides with an increase in wages for non-union workers.
+These unions rely on the NLRA’s protections, which the NLRB has primary responsibility for administering.
+Those protections also benefit employers by protecting their operations against disruptions caused by labor strife.
+Federal law sometimes preempts states from enacting their own safeguards.
+By depriving the NLRB of the quorum it needs to act on labor disputes, Wilcox’s dismissal would risk leaving workers unprotected.

-The brief Raoul and the coalition filed explains that pausing the NLRB’s operations would seriously harm the public, which relies on the board’s administration of the NLRA.
-Collective bargaining helps workers obtain better wages, benefits and working conditions.
-Those benefits extend to workers in non-union jobs, too, because employers compete for workers with better wages and job protections.
-The NLRA also benefits employers and the broader economy by stabilizing labor-management relations and decreasing inequality.
+In addition, Raoul and the attorneys general argue that allowing the president to remove NLRB members at will would undercut the agency’s role as a nonpartisan, expert panel that develops a stable, predictable body of labor law based on its members’ technical expertise.
+They also point out that the statute that prevents the president from removing NLRB members without cause is constitutional under binding, longstanding U.S. Supreme Court precedent, and that federal courts have the power to require federal officers to follow the law by continuing to treat Wilcox as a member of the board.

 Today’s brief is part of Raoul’s efforts to protect workers’ rights and preserve the NLRB against the Trump administration’s attack on it.
-On March 5, Raoul led a coalition of attorneys general in filing an amicus brief opposing a challenge to the constitutionality of NLRB’s structure and administrative proceedings.
+On March 5, Raoul led a coalition of attorneys general in filing an amicus brief opposing a challenge to the constitutionality of the NLRB’s structure and administrative proceedings.
 On Feb.
-28, Raoul filed a brief in the district court in this same case supporting Wilcox’s challenge to President Trump’s unlawful attempt to remove her.
+28, Raoul led a coalition of attorneys general in filing a brief in the district court in this same case supporting Wilcox’s challenge to President Trump’s unlawful attempt to remove her, and on Mar.
+12, he filed a brief in the court of appeals opposing the Trump administration’s motion to stay, or put on hold, the district court’s ruling.

-Joining Attorneys General Raoul and Ellison in filing the brief are the attorneys general of Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Washington and Wisconsin.
+Joining Attorneys General Raoul and Ellison in filing the brief are the attorneys general of Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Maine, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New Mexico, New York, North Carolina, Oregon, Rhode Island, Vermont, Washington and Wisconsin.

 More like this: